| [ << Documentation work ] | [Top][Contents] | [ Website work >> ] |

 There is limited support for multi-line searching

-with recent versions of standard grep
+with recent versions of standard grep.
+However, it

 cannot display context around the matches for technical reasons.

-[ << Documentation work ] | [Top][Contents] | [ Website work >> ] |
+| [ << Documentation work ] | [Top][Contents] | [ Website work >> ] |

-[ < Working on subsections ] | [ Up : Tips for writing documentation ] | [ Scripts to ease documentation work > ] |
+| [ < Working on subsections ] | [ Up: Tips for writing documentation ] | [ Scripts to ease documentation work > ] |